caxtonacollins/sync-BE/README.md

 ## Overview

 Sync Backend is a decentralized payment system built on the StarkNet ecosystem, enabling instant fiat-to-crypto transactions for seamless everyday spending.
-The system bridges traditional financial systems with decentralized finance (DeFi), allowing users to transact in their local fiat currencies while leveraging cryptocurrency liquidity for instant settlements.
+The system bridges traditional financial systems with decentralized finance (DeFi), allowing users to transact in their local fiat currencies while leveraging crypto liquidity for instant settlements.

 This project introduces a hybrid payment protocol with:
 - **Local Currency Wallet** (e.g., Naira, USD, EUR) for fiat-based transactions.